moj-analytical-services/rpackage_training/README.md

 A template gitignore that ukgovdatascience have done and is free to copy from is at: https://github.com/ukgovdatascience/dotfiles

 You can also use git hooks which check for certain datafiles and prevent a git push going ahead unless you give specific approval.
-More guidance about these hooks is available at the above ukgovdatascience link
+More guidance about these hooks is available at: https://github.com/ukgovdatascience/dotfiles

 Exercise 6: Upload or copy crimedata2.csv into your package Rstudio folder.
 Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After pushing to github can you see crimedata2.csv?
 Then additionally specify crimedata2.csv as a file not to be ignored at the end of the gitignore file.
 After pushing to github can you now see it?